Batcastle/Batcastle/README.md

 ## Contact

-The best way to reach me and have me NOT block you immediately would be to [email me here](mailto:contact@draugeros.org).
+The best way to reach me and have me NOT block you immediately (I get a lot of spam) would be to [email me here](mailto:contact@draugeros.org).
 You can also find me on the [Linuxrocks.online Mastodon instance.](https://linuxrocks.online/@Batcastle)
 <!--
 **Batcastle/Batcastle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.